choojs/nanographql/README.md

   be set to `POST`, unless specified otherwise.

 ##### Extra options
-- **`key|key(variables, cached)`:** A unique identifier for the requested data.
+- **`key|key(variables[, cached])`:** A unique identifier for the requested data.
 Can be a string or a function.
 Functions will be called with the variables and the cached data, if there is any.
 This can be used to determine the key of e.g. a mutation where the key is not known untill a response is retrieved.
 The default is the variables as a serialized string, or a stringified representation of the query if no variables are provided.
-- **`parse(response, cached)`:** Parse the incoming data before comitting to the cache.
+- **`parse(response[, cached])`:** Parse the incoming data before comitting to the cache.
 - **`mutate(cached)`:** Mutate the cached data prior to reading from cache or fetching data.
 This is useful for e.g. immedately updating the UI while submitting changes to the back end.

-## Advanced usage
+## Expressions and Operations
 One of the benefits of GraphQL is the strucuted format of the queries.
-When passing a query to the `gql` tag, nanographql will parse the string identifying individual queries, mutations, subscritions and fragments and expose these as individual functions.
+When passing a query to the `gql` tag, nanographql will parse the string identifying individual queries, mutations, subscritions and fragments and expose these as individual operations.
 It will also mix in interpolated fragments from other queries.

 ```js